KutayX7/pySixelify/README.md

                          Choices: 1, 2, 4, 8, 16, 32, 64, 128, or 256 (default).
                          WARNING: Setting it to 1 is a special case.
-                                  When set to 1, it will (re)use a single register to render EVERY color, which may not work with every sixel terminal.
+                                  When set to 1, it will (re)use a single register to render EVERY color, which may not work with most terminals.
                                   It's experimental so please give feedback if you do use it <3 -s, --silent : Ignores warning mesasges (if any).
          -p, --palette : Sets the palette generator algorithm.
                          Choices: QPUNM, OTFCD.
+                         These only apply if there are more colors in the image than there are color registers.
                          QPUNM is the default algorithm.
-                         OTFCD is faster at the cost of quality.
+                         OTFCD is newer and faster.
+                         Can't choose?
+Try both!
+You will be surprised.
 ```

 ## Example usage (as a command line tool)